 La Playa Real Estate Guide

-La Playa values are driven by bay orientation, water access, view corridor, parking, outdoor space, HOA health where attached, and the exact relationship to Shelter Island and Point Loma Village.
-A broad Point Loma average can miss why one La Playa property trades on bay lifestyle while another competes more like central 92106 inventory.
+Bay orientation, water access, view corridor, parking, outdoor space, HOA health where attached, and the exact relationship to Shelter Island and Point Loma Village — because a Point Loma assumption misses why one La Playa property trades on bay lifestyle while another competes like central 92106 inventory.
+La Playa premiums need property-specific proof: I compare the bay access, the view, the parking, the systems, and the exact street before relying on the La Playa name.

-Best fit: Good fit for buyers who want a premium bay-oriented Point Loma setting and are willing to evaluate parking, views, older systems, and exact street position.
+Buyers who want a premium bay-oriented Point Loma setting — and who evaluate the parking, the views, the older systems, and the exact street position before paying for it.

 La Playa FAQ